Quick Answer: How Do You Get Rid of Common Winter Pests?

 What Are the Most Common Winter Pests?

-Pests that infest homes and buildings in winter are typically looking for warmth and steady access to food.
-Some of the most common winter pests in homes include rodents, cockroaches, bed bugs, fleas, ants, and flies.
+Winter pests are typically looking for warmth and steady access to food.
+In Treasure Valley homes, the most common winter pests include rodents, cockroaches, bed bugs, fleas, ants, and certain flies or occasional invaders.

 They may:

-• Chew on electrical wiring, insulation, or structural materials
+- Chew on wiring, insulation, or stored items

 Mice